-Combinations CANNOT be used in the Pony Rider Series Equitation class.
+Combinations CANNOT be used in either of the Pony Rider Series Equitation classes.
 For these classes all lines must be 4 strides or more.
-This is because the class is jumped at the Category C striding but ponies of all categories can compete in this class.
+This is because the classes are jumped at the Category C and Category A striding but ponies of all categories can compete in these classes.
 Having lines of 4 strides or more allows the smaller ponies to be able to add a stride in the lines and therefore jump safely.
 On the course plan only put the distance between fences not the strides.
+This extremely important for ponies as you will have ponies from different categories in the same class.